CIMR-Algos/SeaSurfaceTemperature_ATBD/book/algorithm_input_output_data_definition.md

 Data as a complement to the retrieval, e.g. for flagging:
 - Sea ice product
 - Distance to coast
+- Sun glint information
-- Information for RFI flagging
+- Information for {term}`RFI` flagging

 ## Ancillary data
 Data that is necessary for the retrieval:
 - Earth incidence angle (satellite zenith angle)
 - Satellite azimuth angle
-- Ocean surface winds
+- Surface winds